facebook/TestSlide/docs/testslide_dsl/index.rst

     def delete(self, path):
       self.storage.delete(path)

-We can test use it with:
+We can test it with:

 .. code-block:: python